 SELECT [Column Name 1], [Column Name 2]....,[Column Name N] FROM Source;

-- Column Names: Depending upon the requirement, you can choose the number of columns from the tables.
-It may be One or more.
+- Column Names: Depending upon the requirement, choose the columns from the tables.
+It may be one or more.

-- Source: One or more tables present in the Database.
-MySQL Joins are used to join multiple table.
+- Source: Choose one or more tables from the Database.
+MySQL Joins are used to join multiple tables.

 MySQL SELECT Statement Example